 New York: Beekman Arms & Delamater Inn

 Established in 1766, Beekman Arms & Delamater Inn in Rhinebeck is home to George Washington’s most frequented watering holes, the Bogardus Tavern, which remains intact to this day.
 The inn was also where Aaron Burr and Alexander Hamilton had the fight that led to their infamous duel.
 President Franklin Delano Roosevelt campaigned for governor and president here, and the inn more recently hosted guests of the wedding of former first daughter Chelsea Clinton.
-The picturesque inn is a perfect place to settle in for a long weekend, as are these cozy inns to book during fall foliage season.

 North Carolina: Mast Farm Inn

 Though it dates back to 1792, the Mast Farm Inn in Valle Crucis, nestled in the beautiful Blue Ridge Mountains, didn’t begin welcoming guests until around 1900.
 The inn was originally the home of Joseph Mast, who walked from Pennsylvania to North Carolina to begin a new life in a new home.
 In fact, his original cabin is still intact on the property.